pipipipi2002/claims_automation/README.md

 ## Using the programme
 1. Add all the files to be merged in a directory.
 Ensure that only files (not directory) are in it.
 - Files supported are `.pdf`, `.png`, `.jpg`, and `.jpeg`.
+- The program will merge the files in alphabetical order (appending the sequence in front of file name works too!).
 2. Run the programme
 ```
 python3 main.py [PATH_TO_DIRECTORY]